edmundhung/conform/docs/commands.md

 }
 ```

-However, if the command button can not be preconfigured easily, like drag and drop an item on the list with dynamic `from` / `to` index, it is also possible by using the [requestCommand](../packages/conform-react/README.md#requestCommand) helper.
+However, if the command button can not be pre-configured easily, like drag and drop an item on the list with dynamic `from` / `to` index, a command can be triggered by using the [requestCommand](../packages/conform-react/README.md#requestCommand) helper.

 ```tsx
 import {